Root polytopes, tropical types, and toric edge ideals: Ideals and resolutions from tropical arrangements

 \subsection{Cellular resolutions of type and cotype ideals}

 Next we show that the tropical complex and bounded complex of a tropical hyperplane arrangement support minimal (co)cellular resolutions of the various type and cotype ideals.
 This provides a tropical analogue of the work of \cite{NPS} and generalizes results from \cite{block2006tropical} and \cite{dochtermann2012tropical}.
+For a reference on cellular resolutions we refer the reader to \cite{MillerSturmfels:2005}*{Chapter 4}; for details on cocellular resolutions, see \cite{MillerSturmfels:2005}*{Section 5.3}.
+The main criteria we use in this section to check whether a resolution is cellular is \cite{MillerSturmfels:2005}*{Prop.
+4.5}, and the analagous co-cellular version which follows from the same proof techniques.

 \begin{prop} Let $A$ be a $d \times n$ tropical matrix and let $\cH = \cH(A)$ denote the corresponding arrangement of $n$ tropical hyperplanes in $\troptorus{d}$.
 For every cell $C\in \cC(A)$ of codimension at least $1$,